elder-plinius/Gandalf-Solutions/README.md

 # Gandalf-Solutions-and-Prompt-Leaks
-[SPOILER ALERT] My solutions to Gandalf, the prompt hacking/red teaming game from Lakera AI.
+[SPOILER ALERT!]
+My solutions to Gandalf, the prompt hacking/red-teaming game from Lakera AI.
 SPOILERS AHEAD FOR ALL GANDALF LEVELS (1-8 AND ADVENTURES)

 SPOILERS